javaxiaozhazha/minesweeper/README.md

 Run the game(python2.7 Pyramid1.5.7)
 ------------
 >- cd into the project folder

->- mkvirtualenv develop
+>- mkvirtualenv minesweeper

->- pip install -r requirements.txt
+>- python setup.py install

+>- workon minesweeper

 >- [Warning] You may need to deactivate current virtualenv and load it again to make all dependencies work

 >- pserve development.ini

 Stop here if you just want to play this game, following steps are to set up development environment